DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Supplementary Material

-\paragraph{Detection and Segmentation.} For object detection, we fine-tune a Mask R-CNN detector~\cite{maskrcnn} with an FPN on MS-COCO 2017~\cite{coco}, reporting $\mathrm{AP}^{\text{box}}$ and $\mathrm{AP}^{\text{mask}}$ on val2017 following the standard COCO protocol.
-The convolutional backbone is replaced by a ViT encoder pretrained with \ours~, as in \cite{ijepa,mae}.
-We fine-tune the entire model end-to-end for 25 epochs with AdamW, a base learning rate of $1.0 \times 10^{-4}$, weight decay $0.1$, using linear warmup in the first epoch followed by cosine decay, a global batch size of 16.
-For the ViT backbone we use stochastic depth with maximum drop-path rate 0.1, and otherwise adopt default Mask R-CNN hyperparameters from the underlying detection framework.

-For semantic segmentation on ADE20K, we adapt a UPerNet-style decoder with a ViT-Base backbone pretrained using \ours.
-We extract feature maps from pre-trained model at $3$, $5$, $7$, and $11$ layers, and pass them into decoder.
+\paragraph{Detection and Segmentation.} We use MS-COCO 2017~\cite{coco} and ADE20K~\cite{ade20k} for evaluation. \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=1pt] \item[-] Object detection: we fine-tune a Mask R-CNN detector~\cite{maskrcnn} with an FPN on MS-COCO 2017~\cite{coco}, reporting $\mathrm{AP}^{\text{box}}$ and $\mathrm{AP}^{\text{mask}}$ on Val 2017 following the standard COCO protocol.
+The convolutional backbone is replaced with a ViT-B encoder pretrained using \ours, as in \cite{cjepa,mae}.
+We fine-tune the entire model end-to-end for 25 epochs with AdamW, a base learning rate of $1.0 \times 10^{-4}$, weight decay $0.1$, using linear warmup in the first epoch followed by cosine decay, a global batch size of $16$.
+For the ViT-B backbone we use stochastic depth with maximum drop-path rate $0.1$, and otherwise adopt default Mask R-CNN hyperparameters from the underlying detection framework. \item[-] Semantic segmentation: we adapt a UPerNet-style decoder with a ViT-B backbone pretrained using \ours.
+We extract token features from a pre-trained model at $3$, $5$, $7$, and $11$ layers, and pass them into decoder.
 We train and evaluate with an input crop size of $512 \times 512$, and use a sliding-window inference strategy with a $512 \times 512$ crop and a stride of $341 \times 341$.
-The model is optimized with AdamW with a learning rate of $1 \times 10^{-4}$, a weight decay of $0.05$.
+The model is optimized with AdamW with a learning rate of $1 \times 10^{-4}$, a weight decay of $0.05$. \end{enumerate}

-\paragraph{Low-level Tasks.} For compositional reasoning on Clevr \cite{clevr}, we evaluate \ours~ representations on the Clevr-Count and Clevr-Distance tasks from VTAB-1k.
+\paragraph{Low-level Tasks.} We evaluate \ours~representations on the CLEVR-Count and CLEVR-Distance tasks~\cite{clevr}.
 We use a ViT-based backbone pretrained with \ours~and freeze the target encoder during downstream training.
-Each image is resized to an input resolution of $224 \times 224$ and fed into the backbone; we take the final-layer \texttt{[CLS]} token as a global image representation and pass it through a task-specific linear classification head.
-Clevr/Count and Clevr/Distance are treated as $8$-way and $6$-way classification problems, respectively.
-We follow the standard VTAB-1k data split, using $800$ images for training, $200$ images for validation, and $15{,}000$ images for testing for each task.
+Each image is resized to an input resolution of $224 \times 224$ and fed into the backbone; we take the final-layer class token as a global image representation and pass it through a task-specific linear classification head.
+CLEVR-Count and CLEVR-Distance are treated as $8$-way and $6$-way classification problems, respectively.
 The linear heads are optimized with AdamW with a learning rate of $1 \times 10^{-3}$, a weight decay of $0.05$, a batch size of $256$, and we train for $100$ epochs using a cosine learning rate schedule.